very-scary-scenario/nkd.su/PANIC.md

 has Python 2.7 and Apache or nginx or some httpd capable of hosting WSGI apps installed.

-- Talk to Shillito.
+- Talk to Peter.
 He has some passwords and keys and other things that you'll want if you're going to set up a replacement instance.

 - Make and activate a virtualenv.